MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 Measure and optimize the strategy across all channels:

+MMM sets campaign budgets for each media channel - dictating both the overall spend allocation for the campaign and the proportional spend across each channel.

 How much should we spend?
 Where should we invest?
 What's the impact?

 Incremental / absolute lift.